Movin21/Bidding-Mechanism/README.md

 ## Please Note that...

 I am a beginner currently pursuing my undergraduate degree.
-I developed this auction bidding mechanism from scratch as a part of my learning journey.
+I developed this auction bidding mechanism using MERN stack with Typescript from scratch as a part of my learning journey.
 While I may be new to the field, this project showcases my dedication to learning and building practical applications.
 I welcome any reveiw, feedback, and suggestions for improvement, as they will help me grow as a developer.

 ## Overview